5 Tactics Digital PRs Can Borrow From Traditional PR

 How to achieve it using Digital PR: Working in a digital environment it’s only natural that we favour online coverage, and why wouldn’t we?
 It is what we’re monitored on.
 However it’s important to not forget how all of the coverage we achieve, golden followed link or not, should be accounted for and reported.

 A recent example of this can be seen in some coverage for one of our travel clients.
-As you can see below, we secured an opportunity in print for a London distributed newspaper, which was also posted online with a followed link back to the content.
+We secured an opportunity in print for a London distributed newspaper, which was also posted online with a followed link back to the content.

 Aim of the tactic in Traditional PR: Utilise popular social platforms such as Instagram, Facebook, Twitter, and Pinterest to build followings.